 And after all these years the smell, the potent, beautiful, tranquil smell all came down to the future.

-June 2007 Pulsate Olympics which is sponsored by Creative Wanderings.
+This was written for the June 2007 Pulsate Olympics which is sponsored by Creative Wanderings.

 2 comments: